humbug/humbug/README.md

 ```

 If, from your project's base directory, you must run tests from another directory
-then you can signal this also:
+then you can signal this also.
+You should not need to run Humbug from any directory
+other than your project's base directory.

 ```js
 {